A Premier Local Home Inspection Service in The Greater St. Louis Area with OVER 13,000 Home Inspections Performed!

 Since August 2013, The Scott Frederick Team at Pillar To Post has been a part of your community, providing high quality, thorough, and honest home inspections.
-Our team of ASHI Certified Home Inspectors and Specialized Additional Services Technicians work with local realtors to provide home buyers in St. Louis and surrounding areas with a personalized inspection process, which includes convenient scheduling times, three inspection packages to choose from to fit your budget, and additional services for that extra piece of mind.
+Our team of ASHI Certified Home Inspectors and Specialized Additional Services Technicians work with local realtors to provide homebuyers in St. Louis and surrounding areas with a personalized inspection process, which includes convenient scheduling times, three inspection packages to choose from to fit your budget, and additional services for that extra peace of mind.

 For Our Clients